PEXPlugins/PermissionsEx/doc/components-in-detail/implementation-notes.md

 #### Client checks op for

 * F3 Debug toggle creative/spectator
+* Debug stick and other technical blocks